B2B SaaS Customer Journey: Surveys for every stage

 Some questions that you should ask in your product fit CSAT survey are,

 Map your B2B SaaS customer journey before you design your surveys!

 Before sending any surveys, make sure that you understand the stages of your customer journey and know the critical touchpoints.
+And also divide the customers into the right segments.
 This will help you in creating goals, planning strategies, and defining KPIs.

 Also, while designing surveys, keep in mind the objective of each survey.
 Always add CTA along with the response received for each survey.